-Authorities Trying to Identify Person Wanted in Fatal Shooting of Man Who Was on Bicycle in Bloomington
+Authorities Searching for Killer of Man Fatally Shot While on Bicycle in Bloomington

 Authorities are seeking the public’s help in locating a person wanted for fatally shooting a 37-year-old man who was on a bicycle in Bloomington.

-The victim, Curtis Lee Wadkins, was found suffering from a gunshot wound at 13th Street and Pepper Street on Sunday, according to a San Bernardino County Sheriff’s Department news release.
+The victim, Curtis Lee Wadkins, was found suffering from a gunshot wound at 13th and Pepper streets on Sunday, according to a San Bernardino County Sheriff’s Department news release.

 Wadkins was transported to Arrowhead Regional Medical Center in Colton where he was pronounced dead, according to the Sheriff’s Department.